-Withdrawal from the University
+Withdrawal from the College

-Graduate students who withdraw from the university and who may wish to return to their program of study are required to report to the Director of Graduate Studies for an exit interview and to follow established procedures for remaining in good academic standing.
-If a graduate student withdraws from the university during a semester, the student must also withdraw from all courses.
+Graduate students who withdraw from the college and who may wish to return to their program of study are required to report to the Director of Graduate Studies for an exit interview and to follow established procedures for remaining in good academic standing.
+If a graduate student withdraws from the college during a semester, the student must also withdraw from all courses.
 Failure to follow this procedure will result in a grade of "F" in every course for which the student was registered.
-Students with financial aid are encouraged to speak with the Office of Financial Aid to determine if a balance would be owed to the university.

 Students wishing to reapply for admission to graduate studies following withdrawal must submit an application for admission along with the application fee and supporting admission credentials and requirements, as requested.
 Applicants readmitted must meet the program requirements in force at the time of readmission.
-All credits, whether transfer or Caldwell University graduate credits, applied to the student's transcript during the initial sequence of study, will be valid for a period not to exceed five years.
+All credits, whether transfer or Caldwell College graduate credits, applied to the student's transcript during the initial sequence of study, will be valid for a period not to exceed five years.